knaw-huc/Dexter/README.md

 Collect, organize and annotate sources from external digital collections and physical, non-digitized collections in user defined corpora.

-_Work in progress_: See the workflow diagram at the bottom for the current status.
+_Work in progress_: See the [changelog](./CHANGELOG.md) for the latest changes.

 ## Issues and feature requests

 You can create new issues at [Dexter/issues](https://github.com/knaw-huc/Dexter/issues), with a template for bugs and one for features.

 ## Development

 - Checkout development branch.

-Checkout `development` branch.

 - Start database:
 ```shell